Anton Lundell

-Anton Lundell (born 3 October 2001) is a Finnish professional ice hockey centre for the Florida Panthers of the National Hockey League (NHL).
+Anton Lundell (born 3 October 2001) is a Finnish professional ice hockey player who is a centre for the Florida Panthers of the National Hockey League (NHL).
 Lundell was considered a top prospect for the 2020 NHL entry draft, where he was selected 12th overall by the Panthers.
 Lundell won back-to-back Stanley Cups with the Panthers in 2024 and 2025.